 If you’re in need of a fix you can’t rely on Google.

-Google hasn’t confirmed Android 7.1.3 or Android 7.2 so there’s a chance Android 7.1.2 will serve as the last version of Nougat.
+Google hasn’t confirmed Android 7.1.3 or Android 7.2 so there’s a chance the August Android 7.1.2 update will serve as the final version of Nougat.